contiv/contiv.github.io/websrc/source/documents/networking/l2-vlan.md

 12.1.1.2        00:00:23  0202.0c01.0102  Vlan12
 ```

-## Step 7: Verify Connectivity Between Containers

-Log into a container and ping one of the other containers:
+Log into a container and ping the other containers:

 ```
+docker exec -it 049a85ec0c8c sh
-ping 10.1.1.2
+/ # ping 10.1.1.2
 PING 10.1.1.2 (10.1.1.2): 56 data bytes
 64 bytes from 10.1.1.2: seq=0 ttl=63 time=2.909 ms
 64 bytes from 10.1.1.2: seq=1 ttl=63 time=0.833 ms